How the Threat Of Money Laundering Exploits the Legal Sector

 The purpose is to make the dirty money look like it came from legitimate sources.
 Typically, money launderers undertake three steps: placement, layering, and integration.

-- Placement: This involves getting the profits from illegal activities into the financial system.
+- Placement: This involves profiting from illegal activities in the financial system.

 - Layering: In this step, the funds are shuffled between several accounts to conceal the origin.